sous-chefs/etcd/README.md

 ### etcd_installation

 The `etcd_installation` resource auto-selects one of the below resources with the provider resolution system.
-Currently only the binary installation is available.
-Packages will be supported in the future versions.
+Defaults to binary installation.

 #### Example